 Causes of relationship issues

-It does not matter if you are having relationship difficulties with family members, your co-workers, or your loved one, most of all relationship difficulties derive from childhood issues, family modeling, personality traits, and attachment.
-The way you have formed yourself as a person might be in conflict with the way the other person is.
+It does not matter if you have relationship difficulties with family members, co-workers, or loved ones.
+Relationship difficulties derive from childhood issues, family modeling, personality traits, and attachment.
+The way you have formed yourself as a person might conflict with the way the other person is.

-During the early years, infants learn to seek refuge in their mother’s arms when they are stressed.
+During the early years, infants learn to seek refuge in their mother’s arms when stressed.
 Parents encourage their toddlers to be self-resilient, that it is OK to get hurt and not have your boo-boo kissed to get better.
 Middle schoolers learn to make and survive from a friendship break.
 High schoolers learn to love and survive from a broken heart.
-All of that to prepare this individual how to go about living the human life: with ups and downs.
-To learn that when you are down, you may find a way (by yourself, or with the help of others) to get out of the situation.
-Parents also should provide a model of what a relationship is, and how to recover from disagreements in a healthy way.
+All of that to prepare this individual to live human life: with ups and downs.
+To understand that when you are down, you may find a way (by yourself or with the help of others) to get out of the situation.
+Parents also should provide a model of what a relationship is and how to recover from disagreements healthily.

 Unfortunately, not everyone has those experiences to help “surviving” adulthood.
-At times, it is hard to deal with bosses or coworkers who are not professional, or do not put their weight on the work; or with family members who are too needy, or too distant; or with that person you are trying to develop a meaningful relationship (friend or love).
+It is sometimes hard to deal with bosses or co-workers who are not professional or do not put their weight on the work.
+Sometimes, your family members are too needy or too distant; or you are trying to develop a meaningful relationship (friend or love).

-You may have grown to be too dependent yourself, or too shy/timid, anxious.
+You may have grown to be too dependent on yourself or too shy/timid, anxious.
 Your self-esteem may have been shattered, or confidence levels may be too low, you may not have goals for yourself or pride.
-You may be too cold (or too warm), or present yourself very immature, silly, with excessive attention-seeking or self-destructive behaviors.
+You may be too cold (or too warm) or present as immature, silly, with excessive attention-seeking or self-destructive behaviors.

-Staying positive about the relationship requires people to find ways to integrate their perceptions of their problems and disappointments with the overall view of the relationship and the world around them.
+Staying optimistic about the relationship requires people to find ways to integrate their perceptions of their problems and disappointments with the overall view of the relationship and the world around them.